Using natural formations for CO2 storage

 CCS and energy transition

 The Shell Quest facility demonstrates that proven technologies across the CCS industry can be used in unique and sustainable ways to reduce carbon emissions to the atmosphere.
-In particular, Kassam notes that carbon capture and storage need not happen only at manufacturing sites like the Quest facility.
-Instead, the process can happen at other facilities such as cement plants or fertilizer plants which are emitting huge amounts of CO2.
+In particular, Kassam notes that carbon capture and storage need not happen

 Likewise, sequestration is not the only method of handling CO2.
 One of the unique characteristics of CO2 makes it an effective heat transfer fluid.
-As such, heat recovery systems using COinstead of steam are helping to make power generation plants more efficient.
+As such, heat recovery systems using CO2 instead of steam are helping to make power generation plants more efficient.
 In this win-win scenario, CO2 is prevented from escaping into the air and is used to improve power generation efficiency, thereby reducing emissions even further.

 Another use for captured CO2 is Power-to-Gas, which uses renewable energy to produce green hydrogen and in a next step CO2 can be added in a methanation process to create climate-neutral synthetic natural gas.
 It can then be used in several ways: as a transport fuel; to produce heat or to power industrial processes – just to name a few.